dxAdam/Computational_Physics/README.md

 The notebook **physics.ipynb** runs in Jupyter Notebook.

-GitHub shows some of the static output of a notebook that has run but not the widgets or animations (which are the coolest part).
+GitHub shows some of the static output of a run notebook but not the widgets or animations (which are the coolest part).
 The **saved_videos** folder contains a few saved video outputs.

 ### Running physics.ipynb